ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ## Domain model

 ## Architecture — In the small
-Below is an onion architecture diagram to illustrate the overall architecture of the _Chirp_ application.
+Below is an onion architecture diagram to illustrate the overall architecture of the _Chirp!_ application.
 The diagram also illustrates dependencies, where the outer circles depend on the inner circles.
 ![Dependencies are illustrated as red arrows.](diagrams/images/OnionArchitecture.png)